varvet/serenade.js/README.md

 The result we are getting back is just a regular DOM element.
 This element has all events already attached, so you can just insert it into the DOM anywhere, and you're good to go.
-Using standard DOM manipulation, we could do that like
+Using the DOM Api, we could do that like this:
-this:

 ``` coffeescript
 window.onload = ->
   document.body.appendChild(result)
 ```

-If you're using jQuery, you can use jQuery's `append` function to append the element anywhere on the page.
+If you're using jQuery, you can use jQuery's `append` function:

 ``` coffeescript
 $ -> $('body').append(result)